MicrosoftDocs/memdocs/memdocs/intune/fundamentals/policy-map-access-requirements.md

 ## If a device doesn't meet the requirements above, then...
 This setting determines if you should use compliance policies or configuration profiles in Intune for all the access requirement settings.

-The Basic Mobility and Security setting is backed by two separate Azure AD conditional access policy settings.
+> [!NOTE]

-Office 365 Security and Compliance never supported enforcing conditional access on Windows.
+> Basic Mobility and Security never supported enforcing conditional access on Windows.

 ### Allow access and report violation (one-time enrollment will still be enforced)
 All Access Requirements will be deployed in an Intune device configuration profile.